 Coconut aminos is an amino acid liquid that is often used as a substitute for soy sauce, even though it does not contain any soy.
 This remarkable liquid is actually made from the sap of the coconut palm tree.
 In order to make the coconut aminos, the sap is mixed with a sea salt rich in minerals.
 This creates a product that is close in texture and taste to soy sauce.

 Coconut aminos has a lot of applications in cooking, basically in any recipe where you might use soy sauce.
 It can therefore be used in many Chinese and vegan recipes, but it is also employed for sauces and for salad dressings.
 From a nutritional standpoint, coconut aminos is far more potent than traditional soy sauce due to the significantly increased quantities of amino acids.
-If you are concerned about the use of GMO soy in your soy sauce, coconut aminos is an excellent alternative.
+If you are concerned about the use of GMO soy in your soy sauce, coconut aminos is an excellent alternative, and is suitable for a Candida diet.

 Coconut aminos is found in many natural food markets and is also available online.
 However, the flavor of the product can vary significantly from one brand to another based on the type of salt that they use.